firepress-org/001-splashy/README.md

 ### Usage
 TODO — I need to create a video!

-This is not for developper and anyone should be able to create it's own landing page with this template.
+This is not for developers and anyone should be able to create its own landing page with this template.

 ### Download
 https://github.com/firepress-org/splashy/archive/master.zip